STL - SFO

 • Which airline alliances offer flights from St. Louis to San Francisco?

-Star Alliance is the only airline alliance operating flights between St. Louis and San Francisco.
+SkyTeam, oneworld, and Star Alliance are the airline alliances operating flights between St. Louis and San Francisco, with SkyTeam being the most commonly used for this route.

 • On which days can I fly direct from St. Louis to San Francisco?